-- Purchasing and Maintaining Propane Equipment
+- Know How to Purchase and Maintain Propane Equipment

-- Use Propane Appliances Safely
+- Understand How to use Propane Appliances Safely

-- Know the Smell of Propane
+- Be Able to Recognize the Smell of Propane

-Purchase RVs with gas appliances that have been inspected and certified by a recreational vehicle shop that is licensed by the BCSA.
+- Purchase RVs with gas appliances that have been inspected and certified by a recreational vehicle shop that is licensed by the BCSA.

-Buy propane equipment that is certified for use in Canada.
+- Buy propane equipment that is certified for use in Canada.

-Follow RV manufacturer’s instructions for the operation and maintenance of propane equipment
+- Follow RV manufacturer’s instructions for the operation and maintenance of propane equipment

-Have propane equipment maintained regularly.
+- Have propane equipment maintained regularly.
 Use the Canadian Propane Association “Propane Services Directory”

-If your propane cylinder is dented or has visible rust, be sure to have it inspected by a professional.
+- If your propane cylinder is dented or has visible rust, be sure to have it inspected by a professional.

+- Ensure that your propane cylinders are inspected and recertified every 10 years.
 Expired refillable propane tanks are taken at landfills and transfer stations as well as many propane dealers.
 Tanks must be empty.
 Many landfills and transfer stations no longer accept non-refillable, single-use tanks (camping propane containers) because they are difficult and expensive to recycle.
 Switch to refillable tanks wherever possible.

-Never place a pressurized container in your garbage; they can cause explosions when compacted in collection trucks.
+- Never place a pressurized container in your garbage; they can cause explosions when compacted in collection trucks.

 Propane appliances may produce Carbon Monoxide (CO) if they are not working properly.
 CO is a poisonous, colourless, odorless gas.

-Use appliances for their intended use only.
+- Use appliances for their intended use only.
 Never use stove burners or ovens for space heating.

-Never use portable propane camping equipment inside your RV (e.g. camping stoves, barbeques, lanterns, catalytic or radiant heaters).
+- Never use portable propane camping equipment inside your RV (e.g. camping stoves, barbeques, lanterns, catalytic or radiant heaters).

-Open a vent or window and turn on the range hood fan when using a propane stove or oven.
+- Open a vent or window and turn on the range hood fan when using a propane stove or oven.

-Use a Canadian certified CO alarm, in addition to your smoke and propane alarms.
+- Use a Canadian certified CO alarm, in addition to your smoke and propane alarms.

-Check connections for leaks after exchanging propane cylinders.
+- Check connections for leaks after exchanging propane cylinders.
 Use a mixture of 50% liquid soap and 50% water applied with a paint brush or a portable gas leak detector.

 Propane smells like rotten eggs.
 If you think you smell propane in your RV:

-Get everyone out of the RV immediately.
+- Get everyone out of the RV immediately.

 - Don’t smoke, light matches, operate electrical switches, use either cell phones or telephones, or create any other source of ignition.

-Turn your gas off at the main cylinder, if safe to do so and you know how.
+- Turn your gas off at the main cylinder, if safe to do so and you know how.

-Call the area fire department emergency number or 911 from the nearest phone outside of the RV.
+- Call the area fire department emergency number or 911 from the nearest phone outside of the RV.

-Transport cylinders upright and secured.
+- Transport cylinders upright and secured.

-Purchase a safety product that will help you secure your propane cylinder and keep it upright during transportation
+- Purchase a safety product that will help you secure your propane cylinder and keep it upright during transportation

-Ensure that the cylinder has proper ventilation – roll down the rear passenger side window if it is in the back seat or if being transported in the trunk of a vehicle, secure the trunk so that it’s partially open.
+- Ensure that the cylinder has proper ventilation – roll down the rear passenger side window if it is in the back seat or if being transported in the trunk of a vehicle, secure the trunk so that it’s partially open.

-Turn off the engine and all appliances and pilot lights before refueling your vehicle.
+- Turn off the engine and all appliances and pilot lights before refueling your vehicle.

-Use or transport damaged propane containers that show signs of corrosion have been exposed to fire or appear to be leaking.
+- Use or transport damaged propane containers that show signs of corrosion have been exposed to fire or appear to be leaking.

 - Use, store, or transport propane cylinders or liquid fuels in the passenger seat or living area of your RV.
 Place cylinders in a well ventilated area.